djtaylor/m7/html/readme.txt

   LAUNCH A TEST PLAN
-    To run a test plan, you must copy the XML file to the director node as the M7 user account that owns the installed software:
+    To run a test plan, you must copy the XML file to the director node as the M7 user account that owns the installed software (you can find the keys to login to the director node on this site - 'keys/m7.key, keys/m7.key.pub'):

-    scp test-plan.xml m7@some.host.com:~/plans/.
+    scp -i ~/.ssh/m7.key test-plan.xml m7@ct-shanghai.vpls.net:~/plans/.

     Once the test has been copied over, you can run the test as the M7 user account from the director node:

+    ssh -i ~/.ssh/m7.key m7@ct-shanghai.vpls.net
     m7 run ~/plans/test-plan.xml

 VIEWING TEST RESULTS

    If you have configured the director node's web server to use the '~/html' directory, when a test is completed you can view the XML result files and plan at the following URL:

      http://[directory IP or hostname]/results/[test ID]

-   If the web server is not configured you can find the output files in the following directory on the directory node:
+   If the web server is not configured you can find the output files in the following directory on the director node:

      ~/results/[test ID]

+MODIFYING SOURCE CODE

+  I'm currently hosting the code on GitHub: https://github.com/djtaylor/m7.git

+  I can add you as a developer if you want to make changes to the scripts or add new features.

+  Updating M7 on Cluster Nodes
+    Once I make changes to the code and push it upstream to GitHub, I update each of the nodes seperately by running the following command while logged in as the M7 user account:

+    m7 gitsync